-In this tutorial, I will show you how to run a simple but powerful technique, called positional analogue scanning, in order to generate new analogs of your molecules directly in SAMSON using the SMILES Manager element.
+In this tutorial, I will show you how to run a simple but powerful technique, called positional analogue scanning, in order to generate new analogs of your molecules directly in SAMSON using the SMILES Manager extension.
 This new functionality was inspired by this blog post from Pat Walters and this paper from Lewis Pennington, Ingo Muegge, and coworkers.
-It will allow you to evaluate the effects of newly introduced changes of your molecules on their properties, like the binding affinity (using Autodock Vina Extended SAMSON element) or by looking at their key interactions with a target protein directly in SAMSON.
+It will allow you to evaluate the effects of newly introduced changes of your molecules on their properties, like the binding affinity (using Autodock Vina Extended SAMSON extension) or by looking at their key interactions with a target protein directly in SAMSON.
 For the purpose of this tutorial, let’s consider the case presented in the previously cited paper with the corresponding SMILES code: CN1C=C(C(=O)Nc2ccc(-c3ccccc3)c(c2)C(F)(F)F)C(=O)c2ccccc12

 Start from a single molecule

 Let’s begin by defining our starting molecule.
 You can do that in two different ways: either you enter the SMILES code of your molecule of interest or you select it in the SAMSON document and you press on the Use selection button like in the gif below.